lakmobile/magentaA11y/_checklist-native/button.md

     -   To hide labels from VoiceOver announcements, uncheck the Accessibility Enabled checkbox in the Identity Inspector
     -   If hiding visible label from screen reader, use `accessibilityLabel` on control
     -   SWIFTUI: Controls can take a Text view (visible label) as part of their view builder, connecting the visible label or meaning to the control.
--   **Android Tips: Layouts**
+-   **Android Tips: Views**
     -   `android:text` XML attribute
     -   Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements (icons) without a visible label
     -   `contentDescription` overrides `android:text`
     -   Use `labelFor` attribute to associate the visible label with the control
--   **Android Tips: Jetpack Compose**
+-   **Android Tips: Compose**
     -   Compose uses semantics properties to pass information to accessibility services.
     -   The built-in Button composable will fill the semantics properties with information inferred from the composable by default.
-Modifiers are available to customize.
     -   Optional: use `contentDescription` for a more descriptive name to override the default visible label of the button text.
-    -   Example specification of contentDescription in compose: `modifier = Modifier.semantics { contentDescription = “Submit action” }`
+    -   Example specification of contentDescription in compose: `modifier = Modifier.semantics { contentDescription = "" }`
+    -   Exclusive list of custom accessibility actions can be defined using customActions. `modifier = Modifier.semantics { customActions = listOf(CustomAccessibilityAction(label = "", action = { true }))},`

 ### Role
 -   When not using native controls (custom controls), roles will need to be manually coded.